-As John von Neumann once put it: "With four parameters I can fit an elephant, and with five I can make him wiggle his
+21 As John von Neumann once put it: "With four parameters I can fit an elephant, and with five I can make him wiggle his trunk".

-This was already pointed out in ref.
-[14] for the example of the filling bathtub, but our work shows how widespread this phenomenon may be, and thereby emphasizes its practical relevance for causal discovery.
+22 This was already pointed out in [13] for the example of the filling bathtub, but our work shows how widespread this phenomenon may be, and thereby emphasizes its practical relevance for causal discovery.